mishnit/mishnit.github.io/designs/HLD_booking_2021.md

-Functional requirements: Hotel/Restro onboarding, hotel/restro manager can see bookings, User can search & filter hotel/restro for given criteria, user can book/cancel/update room/table for specific capacity for specific time period on a date, charge users for booking to reduce no-shows and refund same post billing
+Functional requirements: Hotel/Restro onboarding, hotel/restro manager can see bookings, User can search & filter hotel/restro for given facility/cuisine along with location and datetime, user can book/cancel/update room/table for specific capacity for specific datetime slot, charge users for booking to reduce no-shows and refund same post billing

-Non functional requirements: Low latency, High availability, High consistency (No >1 booking for a slot for same date range)
+Non functional requirements: Low latency, High availability, High consistency (No >1 booking for a slot for same datetime slot)

 Scale: 500k hotels/restro, 10M rooms/tables,